 Dave and Jennifer have five children: Kris, 28, Trevor, 21, Brooke, 19, and 16-year-old twins Morgan and Zachary.
 As a family, they enjoy going out to dinner, movies, playing sports, or traveling to see their two children attending college in South Carolina and Orlando.

-Dave is currently taking a medication for ALS that has been on the market for years, however, in August there will be a new drug available called Radicava that was just approved by the U.S. Food and Drug Administration.
+Dave is currently taking a medication for ALS that has been on the market for years; however, in August, a new drug available called Radicava was just approved by the U.S. Food and Drug Administration.
 Although Radicava is not a cure, it may be an important advance in helping people live with the disease.
 The drug’s list price is very prohibitive at $1,000 per infusion, $11,000 per dosage cycle, amounting to $146,000 per year if no insurance or assistance from the drug company is added.

-The most important medication that helps Dave get through, is the love from the community, and more importantly, his family.
-He’s living in the moment and and is spending quality time with them.
+The most important medication that helps Dave get through is the community’s love and, more importantly, his family.
+He’s living in the moment and is spending quality time with them.

-Because ALS is an expensive disease, Jennifer said the family can use all of the help it can get to raise funds which will give Dave more time to be with his family.
+Because ALS is an expensive disease, Jennifer said the family could use all of the help it can get to raise funds, giving Dave more time to be with his family.
 One fundraiser is on FreeFunder – a crowdfunding site, where they have already raised $32,000 towards their goal of $50,000 towards future treatments for Dave.

-Members of the community have also been taking part in helping Dave raise money for future treatments such as the recent fundraiser at the 9th Annual Benvitational Golf Tournament held at the Colony West Golf Club in Tamarac.
-Jennifer said that every one of Dave’s friends, family, business associates, and even friends of friends have been going above and beyond trying to be supportive by trying hard to come up with different ways to raise funds.
+Members of the community have also been helping Dave raise money for future treatments, such as the recent fundraiser at the 9th Annual Benvitational Golf Tournament held at the Colony West Golf Club in Tamarac.
+Jennifer said that every one of Dave’s friends, family, business associates, and even friends have been going above and beyond trying to be supportive by trying hard to come up with different ways to raise funds.

-The goal right now, along with raising funds, is to continue being the loving family that they have always been.
-While Jennifer knows that this is the most difficult thing they have had to face, “As a family, we’re gonna fight through it in anyway we know how, and to stay positive.”
+The goal right now, along with raising funds, is to continue being the loving family they have always been.
+While Jennifer knows that this is the most difficult thing they have had to face, “As a family, we’re gonna fight through it in any way we know how, and to stay positive.”